-efficiency and sensitivity conversion loudspeaker efficiency versus sensitivity vs - loudspeaker - sengpielaudio
+efficiency and sensitivity conversion loudspeaker and dB per watt and meter efficiency versus vs - loudspeaker sensitivity 1 watt = 2,83 volt chart - sengpielaudio

 Deutsche Version UK-flag s/w - sengpielaudio D-flag - sengpielaudio

-Conversion of sensitivity in dB per watt and meter
+Conversion of sensitivity level in dB per 1 watt and a distance of

-In loudspeaker data you never find the real efficiency in percent,
+In loudspeaker data you never see the real efficiency in percent,

-but usually there is the sensitivity in dB per 1W/1m instead.
+sensitivity in dB per 1W in 1m distance instead.

 - but it is possible to convert efficiency to sensitivity and vice versa: